pytorch/pytorch/docs/source/onnx.rst

     # Print a human readable representation of the graph
     onnx.helper.printable_graph(model.graph)

-To run the exported script with `caffe2 <https://caffe2.ai/>`_, you will need to install `caffee2`:

-1. You'll need an install of Caffe2.
-If you don't have one already, Please `follow the install instructions <https://caffe2.ai/docs/getting-started.html>`_.
+To run the exported script with `caffe2 <https://caffe2.ai/>`_, you will need to install `caffe2`: If you don't have one already, Please `follow the install instructions <https://caffe2.ai/docs/getting-started.html>`_.

 Once these are installed, you can use the backend for Caffe2::